TeachBooks/mirror_mude_book/book/optimization/project.md

   & x_{ijs} \geq 0 \quad \forall (i,j) \in A, \forall s \in D \\
 \end{align}$$

-### Adaption for GA
+## Adaption for GA

 To be able to use GA, we need to define the problem slightly differently.
 Essentially, we break down the problem into two sub-problems: 1) the traffic assignment (TA) problem: the route choices of the drivers, and the 2) the road network design problem (NDP): where we select which links should be upgraded.
 We solve the problem by iteratively going between the Traffic assignment and the Design Problem.
 The idea is for the GA to move to better networks as generations pass which are evaluated by the traffic assignment process that you have learned.
 We use Gurobi to solve the Traffic Assignment sub-problems, which provide us with the objective function (or fitness function within the context of GA) value of the decision problem (which will be dealt with using GA).
 This is usually referred to as the iterative-optimization-assignment method since we iteratively improve the objective function value of the NDP using the assignment problem.

 So let's see how that works.

-#### The network design sub-problem
+### The network design sub-problem

-The network desing is where we use the genetic algorithm.
+The network design is where we use the genetic algorithm.
 As explained before, GA uses a population of solutions and iteratively improves this population to evolve to new generations of populations with a better objective function value (being that minimization or maximization).
 In this problem, the decision variables are links for capacity expansion and the objective function value is the total system travel time that we want to minimize.

 $$\begin{align}
   min  \quad  & \sum_{(i,j) \in A}{t^0_{ij} . x_{ij}} + \sum_{(i,j) \in A}{(t^0_{ij}.\beta /c^0_{ij}) . x^2_{ij}} - \sum_{(i,j) \in A}{(t^0_{ij}.\beta /c^0_{ij}) . x^2_{ij} . y_{ij}} + \sum_{(i,j) \in A}{t^0_{ij}.(\beta /c^1_{ij}) . x^2_{ij} . y_{ij}}  \\